-- After Celaeno kills Mommy Fortuna, it turns on her assistant Ruhk.
+- After Celaeno kills Mommy Fortuna, it turns on her son and assistant Rhuk.
 While devouring the latter, you can clearly see Mommy Fortuna's stiff, unmoving corpse with a frozen, screaming expression on her face!

 - A giant fanged bull made of fire that threatened to trample the herds of beautiful unicorns.

-- An animate skull with burning red eyes, who screamed and howled with unnatural fury at the main character as she tried to escape said castle.
+- An animate skeleton with burning red eyes, who screamed and howled with unnatural fury at the main character as she tried to escape said castle.

 - "UUUUUNNIIIICOOOOORRRRNNN!!!
 UUUUUNNIIIICOOOOOORRRRRNNN!!!"
 Dear.
 Lord.

-- The Unicorn's first lines after becoming human: "I can feel this body dying."
+- The Unicorn's initial horror at being locked in mortal flesh: "I can feel this body dying all around me!"
 She's literally capable of sensing her body aging, feeling each individual cell running down and dying, feeling her death of old age coming closer with each second.
 Think how you would feel if you could actually feel your death coming, no matter how far off it was.